lmuntaner/tech-introduction-product-people/docs/intro-cs/languages.md

 HTML is a Markup language, XML is another example of a Markup language.

 Markup languages define the structure of some data.
 They don't define instructions.
+That's why they are not considered a programming language.

 ### CSS